reset/reset.github.com/guide-authoring-cookbooks.md

     $ touch recipes/database.rb

-Since we're going to be using MySQL let's include MySQL's server recipe.
+And include the MySQL cookbooks's server recipe.

 _note: Due to a severe bug in the Opscode MySQL cookbook we will be using Riot Game's fork_